-Catalog Year - Changing Catalog Year, changing Major within a College, or changing Colleges

-Students may change their Catalog Year or Major at any time; however, after the term has begun (the first day of classes), the change of Catalog Year or Major will be made effective for the next available term.
+Catalog Year - Changing Catalog Year, changing Major within a College, or changing Colleges begun (the first day of classes), the change of Catalog Year or Major will be made effective for the next available term.
 All changes must be declared at least one semester prior to the expected graduation term.